 Minimization of cost and electronics channels in balance with the occupancy of hits in a strip resulted in using two nearsquare sensors daisy-chained to form a strip length of 12 cm.
-The microstrip sensors have a size of 63.6 mm (width) x 64.0 mm (length) with strip length of 62.0 mm, which is a maximum size to be made out of a 4-inch Silicon wafer.
+The microstrip sensors have a size of 63.6 mm (width) x 64.0 mm (length) with strip length of 62.0 mm, which is the maximum size which can be made from a 4-inch silicon wafer.
 The layout of the sensor is shown in Figure 3.
 A number of fiducial marks are implemented in the surrounding edges for alignment and identification.
-The sensors have 768 readout strips, each with integrated AC-coupled metalised strips.
+The sensors have 768 readout strips, each with integrated AC-coupled metallised strips.

-Figure 3: Layout of the Silicon microstrip sensor in the barrel section of the SCT
+Figure 3: Layout of the silicon microstrip sensor in the barrel section of the SCT